Skip to content

 3. Compile the Contracts#

-To compile the sample project, simply run:
+To compile the sample project, run:

 npx hardhat compile